Reports: Shots fired at Ft. Lauderdale airport

 Nation & World Reports: Shots fired at Ft.
-Lauderdale airport Originally published January 6, 2017 at 10:18 am Share story The Associated Press FT.
+Lauderdale airport Originally published January 6, 2017 at 10:18 am Updated January 6, 2017 at 10:30 am Share story The Associated Press FT.
 LAUDERDALE, Fla.
-(AP) — Reports: Shots fired at Ft.
-Lauderdale airport.
+(AP) — Gunshots have been reported at the Fort Lauderdale airport.
+For updates, check here.
 The Associated Press Email Newsletter Sign-up Custom-curated news highlights, delivered weekday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryNC hacker pleads guilty to targeting senior US officials
+Next Story5 dead, 8 wounded in airport shooting; US veteran arrested Previous StoryNC hacker pleads guilty to targeting senior US officials

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.